guillermooo/sublime-undocs/source/reference/metadata.rst

 ===========================

-The ``settings`` element can contain multiple types of subelements for different purposes, which will be grouped in the following sections.
+The ``settings`` element can contain subelements for different purposes, which will be grouped in the following sections.

-Some specific subelements have certain functionality associated with them, arbitrary subelements can only be accessed via the :ref:`API <md-api>`.
+Some have certain functionality associated with them, while others can only be accessed via the :ref:`API <md-api>`.

 Indentation Options (Children of ``settings``)
 ----------------------------------------------

-Indentation options control aspects of  the auto indentation mechanism.
+Indentation options control aspects of the auto-indentation mechanism.

 ``increaseIndentPattern``
    Regex.